Sluveek/Tic-tac-toe-game-for-two-players/README.md

 - Players take turns entering the number corresponding to the cell where they want to place their symbol ('X' or 'O').

--The game will validate the input and notify the players if the selected cell is already occupied or if the input is invalid.
+- The game will validate the input and notify the players if the selected cell is already occupied or if the input is invalid.

--If a player successfully places their symbols in a winning pattern, they will be declared the winner.
+- If a player successfully places their symbols in a winning pattern, they will be declared the winner.

--The game keeps track of scores for each player, and the first player to reach the specified score goal wins the game.
+- The game keeps track of scores for each player, and the first player to reach the specified score goal wins the game.

 ![img](/readme-img/Score.png)

--After each game, the scores will be displayed, and players have the option to play again or exit.
+- After each game, the scores will be displayed, and players have the option to play again or exit.

 ![img](/readme-img/Win.png)